 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Panasonic Lumix DMC-LX15 and Sony Alpha A6500 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 |Canon G7 X Mark II||-||stereo||mono||-||-||micro||2.0||Y||Y||-|

 It is notable that the A6500 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The LX15 does not feature such a mic input.

-Both the LX15 and the A6500 are recent models that are part of the current product line-up.
-The LX15 replaced the earlier Panasonic LX7, while the A6500 followed on from the Sony A6300.
+The LX15 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the A6500 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A6500 was succeeded by the Sony A6600.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So how do things add up?
 Which of the two cameras – the Panasonic LX15 or the Sony A6500 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 - Flexible image proportions: Has a multi-aspect sensor that allows for alternative image shapes.